 - While the chicken and vegetables are cooking, prepare the sauce.

-- Place the soy sauce, water, brown sugar, garlic, ginger, honey and sesame oil in a small pot over medium high heat.
+- Place the soy sauce, water, brown sugar, honey and sesame oil in a small pot over medium high heat.
 Stir until sugar is dissolved, about 3 minutes.
 Turn up heat to high and bring to a boil.

 - Mix the cornstarch with 2 tablespoons of cold water until dissolved.
 Add the cornstarch mixture to the sauce and boil for 1-2 minutes or until sauce has thickened.